karthikgit1/SDSegmentedControl/README.md

 - Interface Builder support (just throw a UISegmentedControl and change its class SDSegmentedControl)
 - Animated segment selection, with animated arrow
-- Content aware dynamic segment width, also for images
+- Content aware dynamic segment width
+- Segments with image, image and text or text only
 - Scrollable if there are too many segments for width
-- Pannable by holding and moving selection
+- Pannable by holding on selection and moving
 - Enable or disable specific segments
 - Appearance customization thru UIAppearance
-- Custom segment width
+- Indiviual customizable segment width
+- UIControl events for value changes
+- SDSegmentedControlDelegate for further integration
+- Inject a custom UIButton/SDSegmentView to customize appearance

 ## TODO: